Cozumel: History

+Work on the original Cozumel airport began when the US needed a stopover to aid World War II planes.
+While it was able to handle jet aircraft and international flights, it was never a US military base.
+By 1944, it was only used for emergencies and by the Mexican military.
+Eventually, Transportes Aeros Mexicanos began using the airport for domestic flights.
+Cozumel International Airport was built in the late 1970s and expanded in 1999.

+On December 18, 2000, 41-year-old British singer-songwriter Kirsty MacColl, died while holidaying there with her sons and her boyfriend musician, James Knight, when a powerboat fatally struck her.

 The island was struck directly by two Category 4 hurricanes during the 2005 Atlantic hurricane season.
 In July, Hurricane Emily passed just south of Cozumel, exposing the island to the storm's intense inner core.
-Despite Emily being a powerful storm, it was the larger, stronger, slower-moving Hurricane Wilma that caused the most destruction when it hit the island in October.
-Wilma's eye passed directly over Cozumel.
+It was the larger, stronger, slower-moving Hurricane Wilma that caused the most destruction when it hit the island in October.
+A category 5 hurricane with winds over 150 miles per hour, Wilma's eye passed directly over Cozumel.

-There was some damage to the underwater marine habitat.
+The storm caused some damage to the underwater marine habitat.
 This included the coral reefs, which suffered particularly at the shallower dive sites, and the fish that inhabit the reefs.

+Trees, power lines, and cell phone towers were blown down, cars over-turned, piers washed away, windows smashed, roads collapsed, and new rivers appeared.

 Economy

-Tourism, diving and charter fishing comprise the majority of the island's economy.
-There are more than 300 restaurants on the island and many hotels, some of which run dive operations, have swimming pools, private docks, and multiple dining facilities.
+The economy of Cozumel is based on tourism, including daily visits from cruise ship passengers, as well as tourists scuba diving, snorkeling, and charter fishing.
+Some controversy exists over the detrimental effects tourism has on the ecosystem of Cozumel.

+In addition to restaurants, hotels, and dive shops, vendors near the ports sell a variety of souvenirs and jewelry.
+All of these contribute greatly to the economy of Cozumel.

 Other water activities include para-sailing, kitesurfing, and a tourist submarine.
 There are also two dolphinariums.
-At the cruise ship docks, there are several square blocks of stores selling Cuban cigars, jewelry, T-shirts, tequila, and a large variety of inexpensive souvenirs.
-Also, the only working pearl farm in the Caribbean is located on the north edge of the island.
+The only working pearl farm in the Caribbean is located on the north edge of the island.

-San Miguel is home to many restaurants with a huge variety of different cuisines, along with several discothèques, bars, cinemas, and outdoor stages.
-The main plaza is surrounded by shops; in the middle of the plaza is a fixed stage where Cozumeleños and tourists celebrate every Sunday evening with music and dancing.
+San Miguel de Cozumel, the main town on the island, is home to many restaurants with a variety of cuisines, along with several discothèques, bars, cinemas, and outdoor stages.
+The main plaza is surrounded by shops; in the middle of the plaza is a fixed stage where Cozumeleños (people of Cozumel) and tourists celebrate every Sunday evening with music and dancing.

 All food and manufactured supplies are shipped to the island.
 Water is provided by three different desalination facilities located on the island.

 Education

 There are three universities on the island: the State Public University of Quintana Roo (UQROO) and two private universities, the Partenon Institute and the Interamerican University for Development (UNID).
 In addition to teaching English as a degree program, they offer other career options including natural resources research, tourism and commercial systems.
+The Cozumel Arts University offers artist education at the bachelor's level.